rustinphares/pdf2htmlEXwiki/FAQ.md

 # dummy

-## Why did you start this project?

- - For FUN

-## What's the ultimate goal of pdf2htmlEX?

- - To get myself entertained
- - To be possibly useful for others

-## Which languages are used in pdf2htmlEX?
+## Languages and libraries used in pdf2htmlEX?

  - C++ (most part)
  - C (wrapper of Fontforge)